A Convergence Analysis of Adaptive Optimizers under Floating-point Quantization: Main Results

 \end{theorem}

 Theorem~\ref{thm:QAdam} provides the first convergence guarantee for Adam under a practical floating-point quantization model~\citep{peng2023fp8,liu2024deepseek,fishman2025scaling}, in contrast to prior works that assume unbiased quantization or error-feedback mechanisms~\citep{jiang2018qsgd,chen2021quantized,modoranu2024microadam}.
+The most similar prior theoretical work is \citet{ozkara2025stochastic}, whose analysis also builds on~\citet{defossez2022a}; however, they consider only quantization of the final weight update, assuming full-precision gradients and optimizer states with $\beta_1 = 0$, and thus do not capture the recursive error propagation arising from fully quantized Adam under realistic floating-point rounding.
 Our analysis demonstrates that by setting the hyperparameters as $\eta=\Theta(1/\sqrt{T})$ and $1-\beta_2=\Theta(1/T)$, and ensuring the relative quantization errors satisfy $q_G, q_M = \cO(1/T)$ and $q_W, q_V = \cO(1/T^2)$, Quantized Adam achieves a convergence rate of $\tilde{\cO}(T^{-1/4})$, which successfully matches the established one for its full-precision counterpart in smooth non-convex optimization~\citep{guo2021novel,defossez2022a,wang2023closing,hong2024convergence}.